GENERAL TERMS AND CONDITIONS

 Article 3: Offers and formation of an Agreement

 3.1 All quotations and offers are made by PHCEU without obligation and may be revoked at any time, regardless of whether a term of acceptance is set in the quotation.

-3.2 Agreements shall become effective only if the Customer’s Order is confirmed by PHCEU in Writing.
+3.2 Agreements shall become effective only if the Buyer’s Order is confirmed by PHCEU in Writing.
 PHCEU’s Order confirmation will be deemed to reflect the Agreement accurately and properly unless Written notification to the contrary is received by PHCEU within three (3) working days after PHCEU’s Order confirmation.

-3.4 Minor deviations from the offered specifications are permitted and will not affect the fulfilment of the Parties’ obligations under the Agreement, provided that the deviations do not seem unreasonable to the Customer.
+3.4 Minor deviations from the offered specifications are permitted and will not affect the fulfilment of the Parties’ obligations under the Agreement, provided that the deviations do not seem unreasonable to the Buyer.
 In particular, this shall apply to deviations in design, including colour of Products and to changes and improvements for the purpose of keeping up with the latest technological advances.

 3.5 Furthermore, from time to time, PHCEU may alter the design or specification of the Products or deviate from such design or specifications for the purpose of improving product quality or safety or of complying with laws, rules, regulations, standards and other requirement of any governmental body or regulatory or standard setting agency or any similar bodies, or may substitute equivalent materials or components for unavailable materials or components.

 4.1 Unless agreed otherwise in Writing, all prices of Products and Services are Ex Works warehouse of PHCEU (Incoterms 2020) and exclusive of VAT, import duties and other taxes, levies, or rights.